175+ Best Atlanta Holiday Christmas Events & Things to Do

 Peachtree City Hometown Holiday in Peachtree City.
 Meet with Santa, and participate in Christmas cookie decorating, face painting, tree lighting and more.
 Dec.
 7.

 Christmas at the Cabin at Red Top Mountain State Park.
-1800s-style Christmas with music, tree decorating, toys and games.
-Bring a camera for free pictures with Santa and Mrs. Claus.
+Pioneer-style Christmas celebration with Santa and Mrs. Claus, holiday crafts, toys, games, music and more.
 Dec.
-1.
+7.

 Elf the Musical at Roswell Cultural Arts Center.
 Presented by Mt.
 Bethel Christian Academy Upper School, follow Buddy the Elf in his quest to find his true identity.
 Dec.
 4-5.